wyattsweet/FEM_React_v2/README.md

 React perf tools for seeing where your React components are wasting render cycles.
 Something to look at if your app is going slow.

+**React dev tools are the best way to debug React code**

+## Redux

+Predictable state container for JavaScript apps.

+caveat – Not needed for most apps, unless your app is very complex

+Simple but hard library, meaning it's not big but hard to wrap your mind around.
+Essential respository of all of your store.
+Store all of your state in one central place, not in each individual component.
+Best to start with normal React and only implement Redux if it's necissary.
+One use case is if you have the "data tunneling" problem where you have to pass data up many layers to pass it back down to multiple components.

+Not React specific.

+Data store and central place where all data lives.

+Reducer – what you pass to a reduce function.
+Takes in a state and action and creates a new state.

+Store has a root reducer which is what gets called first.
+Typically that calls another reducer.